Multi-label Node Classification On Graph-Structured Data: A detailed analysis of existing and new datasets

 Note that as a node in a multi-label dataset could belong to multiple classes we exclude the possibility of comparing a node to itself.
-By introducing a factor of $|L(i)||L(j)|$ in the denominator we are able to normalize the contribution of multi-labeled nodes for several class pairs.
-Specifically, each node pair $(i,j)$ would contribute a total of $1$ units to CCNS similarity over all possible class pairs.
+By introducing a factor of $|\ell(i)||\ell(j)|$ in the denominator we are able to normalize the contribution of multi-labeled nodes for several class pairs.